 The Canadian Border Services Agency (CBSA) undertakes trade compliance verifications (audits) to ensure their requirements are being met and the correct duty collected.
 Audits are conducted both randomly and by identifying goods of interest through targeted verifications.

+What is SIMA?
 One of the functions of the Canada Border Services Agency (CBSA) is to help protect Canadian producers from unfair foreign competition.
 In this spirit, the Special Import Measures Act (SIMA) helps protect Canadian industry from the unfair subsidizing and dumping of imported goods.
-CBSA and the Canadian International Trade Tribunal (CITT) are jointly responsible for administering SIMA.
+CBSA and the Canadian.

 The world’s busiest shipping port in Shanghai, China is experiencing severe congestion in recent weeks.
 High volume, weather and industry realignment are causing delays affecting numerous companies worldwide.